 The other retail lending category includes the auto portfolio, student loan portfolio, personal lines and loans portfolio, the scored small business and business card portfolio, and several other smaller portfolios.
-A variety of models are used to project losses across this diverse collection of portfolios.
+Customized product models, which are mostly estimated at the loan level, are used to project losses within this diverse collection of portfolios.